vishwakarma09/ChatScript/WIKI/ChatScript-Multiple-Bots.md

 bot said, what turn of the volley this is, where the rejoinder mark is) is all common among the bots- they are advancing a joint conversation.

-## Restriction of Facts and Functions
+## Fully Independent Bots - Restriction of Facts and Functions

 Normally all facts generated during compilation are available to all bots.
 But you can create facts restricted to specific bots.
 You can have up to 64 different bots controlling different facts.
 You do this by setting $cs_botid